anthonydiiorio/Blog/content/posts/fnatic-flick-focus/index.md

 - Weight: 90g

 ### Comfort

-The Flick is a very comfortable mouse.
-It features a soft touch finish that is easy to grip on to, and easy to clean.
-The mouse is also lightweight, coming in at only 90g.
-I found this weight to be comfortable for long hours of gaming and it didn't put any strain on my wrists.
-The mouse also has a drag reduction cable which comes out of the mouse at 30 degrees to prevent the cable from rubbing on your mouse pad.
-I found it held up to this claim very well, but I did notice the cable is very stiff.
+The Flick is a comfortable mouse.
+It features a soft touch finish that is easy to grip on to but will not last as long as a standard coating.
+The mouse is quite heavy, weighing in at 90g.
+The cable is very stiff, I don't like it.
 The mouse would could definitely be improved with a softer cable.
-The feet are very smooth and glide well on my Mionix mouse pad and the Focus mouse pad that I will be discussing later in this review.
+The feet are very smooth and glide well on my mouse pad.

 Button placement on the mouse is also very good.
 I did not find myself accidentally pressing any of the side buttons or the profile switcher while using the mouse.
 Unfortunately the mouse does have one critical flaw with the scroll wheel.
 I found when scrolling up, I would press the middle mouse button by accident about 75% of the time.
 This could be fixed if the button was harder to press and by lowering the force required to scroll.

 ### Gaming and Sensor
 As a Counter Strike player, I can definitely attest to the fact that a flawless sensor with no acceleration is necessary to play the game.
 The mouse should also perform under high acceleration with predictable results every time.
-The Flick uses the very popular Pixart 3310 which is a highly regarded sensor in the gaming community.
+The Flick uses the Pixart 3310 which is a highly regarded sensor in the gaming community.
 I used this mouse to play Operation Wildfire in Counter Strike: Global Offensive, and I was very happy with the results.
-The sensor is accurate, and very confidence inspiring.
+The sensor is accurate, and confidence inspiring.

 ### Software
 The Flick's software is very clean and easy to navigate.
 The mouse has the ability to store 3 separate profiles, each with basic settings, button assignments, color settings, and macros.
 If you're reinstalling your OS or switching PCs, you also have the option to backup and restore your settings.